Rangers vs. Tigers Player Props Betting Odds

-Marcus Semien and Spencer Torkelson are two of the top players with prop bets available when the Texas Rangers and the Detroit Tigers square off at Globe Life Field on Monday (first pitch at 8:05 PM ET).
+Spencer Torkelson and Marcus Semien are among the players with prop bets available when the Detroit Tigers and the Texas Rangers play at Globe Life Field on Tuesday (starting at 8:05 PM ET).

 Bet on this matchup or its props with BetMGM!